 4th-year dental students are just a few more months away from graduating.
 It’s been a long journey.
-And, if they haven’t received them already, they will receive draft associate agreements to sign.
+And if they haven’t already received them, they will soon receive draft associate agreements to sign.
 Yes, I wrote “draft” because they’re only final when both parties agree.
-The trend these days is for associate agreements to be between 5-15 pages long, full of legal mumbo jumbo that dentists may not understand or appreciate.
-So this blog is here to talk about the 10 things associates need to watch out for…
+Unfortunately, lately, associate agreements seem to be between 5-15 pages long, full of legal mumbo jumbo that dentists may not understand or appreciate.
+So this blog talks about five key things associates need to watch out for.

 1. Who are the parties?